kodedge-swapneel/spring-mysql-demo/README.md

-# Deploy Springboot application with MySql database on Kubernetes cluster (minikube)
+# Deploy Springboot application with MySql database in Kubernetes cluster (minikube)

 ## [Click here to watch the video for demonstration.]()